kakalakola/ChecksumInator/README.md

 # ChecksumInator
 A checksum calculator for 8-bit ROMs.
 Created for homebrew purposes.

+New in version 0.8.0
+  - Added basic support for SNES ROMS
+  - Moved data array & file size to a struct

 New in version 0.6.1
   - Reworked the region & size validation code for Mark III/Master System/Game Gear ROMs
   - Started using structs with bit fields